Openmesh-Network/deeplink-frontend-2/README.md

 ![logo](MEDIA/logo.png)

 The UI for the Openmesh OpenR&D platform.
-Used to manage projects, payouts, and disputes using smart contracts and ERC-20 tokens all with no KYC.
+Used to manage projects, payouts, and disputes using smart contracts and ERC-20 tokens.
+All with no KYC.

 See it in action at [openrd.openmesh.network](https://openrd.openmesh.network).